juuunas/nasanoa.org/src/content/releases/nasanoa 1.md

 ## My first album

 This is my first release.
 It is basically just a compilation of stuff I uploaded to SoundCloud of the past year.
+It was released on `travongle`'s label.

 It also has the song `innocent`, which is still one of my favorite songs I've ever made.